hernandezvargash/iIEL_transcriptome/README.md

-# iIEL_transcriptome
-**Transcriptome analysis of mouse gamma-delta T cells of different origin**
+# iIEL_transcriptome: Transcriptome analysis of mouse gamma-delta T cells of different origin

+## R code corresponding to the article:

+**Common and Exclusive Features of Intestinal Intraepithelial gamma-delta T Cells and Other gamma delta T Cell Subsets**, by Apostol K. Apostolov, Miriame Hamani, Hector Hernandez-Vargas, Ramdane Igalouzene, Alexandre Guyennon, Olivier Fesneau, Julien C. Marie, and Saïdi Mhoma Soudja.
+*Tumor Escape Resistance Immunity Department, Cancer Research Center of Lyon, UMR INSERM 1052, CNRS 5286, Universite Claude Bernard Lyon I, Centre Leon Berard, Lyon, France*

 ---------------------------------

+## Summary

 Whole genome expression was studied in intestinal intraepithelial (IEL) TCR gamma delta cells, and 3 different subsets of TCR gamma delta cells (Type1,  Type naive-like and Type 17) that are present in lymph nodes.
 RNA was extracted in triplicates of each condition and hybridized into expression microarrays (genechip 2.0 ST from Affymetrix).
 The resulting CEL files were imported using the "oligo" package [1], and all downstream analyses were performed using this and other R/Bioconductor packages, R version 4.1.2 (2021-11-01) [https://cran.r-project.org/ ; http://www.bioconductor.org/].
 The Robust Multichip Average (RMA) algorithm from the "oligo" package was used for normalization, followed by inspecion using principal component analysis (PCA) with "ggplot2" functions [2].
 Differential expression was performed using "limma" functions to fit a linear model and contrasts for all pairwise comparisons [3].
 Significant probes (FDR-adjusted p value < 0.05) were annotated with the "annotation mogene20sttranscriptcluster.db" package [4], and visualized with "EnhancedVolcano" for volcano plots [5], "eulerr" for genelist overlaps [6], and "NMF" for annotated supervised and unsupervised heatmaps [7].
 Geneset enrichment analyses (GSEA) were performed using function from the packages "clusterprofiler" [8,9], "enrichplot" [10], "DOSE" [11], "ReactomePA" [12], "msigdbr" [13], and "fgsea" [14].

-Data has been uploaded into the GEO repository, with Accession number **GSE198703**.
+Data has been uploaded into the GEO repository, with Accession number **[GSE198703](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198703)**.

 ---------------------------------

+## References

 1. Carvalho B. S., and Irizarry, R. A. 2010.
 A Framework for Oligonucleotide Microarray Preprocessing.
 Bioinformatics.